nirgit/react-typescript-skel/README.md

 # react-typescript-skel
-A skeleton client project for React &amp; Typescript.
+A skeleton client project using Typescript, React &amp; Sass.